Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 To determine the relative condition of oyster resources, an estimate of harvestable oysters is determined using FDACS’ Standard Oyster Resource Management Protocol, which has been utilized in Apalachicola Bay since 1982.
 FDACS uses a scale that states that 400 bags/acre could be harvested from productive artificially constructed reefs within two years of planting cultch.
 The scale is as follows:

-•	More than 400 bags/acre = Healthy oyster reefs capable of sustaining commercial harvest.
+•	More than 400 bags/acre = Healthy oyster reefs capable of sustaining commercial harvest. <br />
-•	More than 200 bags/acre = Oyster reefs capable of sustaining limited harvest.
+•	More than 200 bags/acre = Oyster reefs capable of sustaining limited harvest. <br />
-•	Less than 200 bags/acre = Below level necessary to support commercial harvest.
+•	Less than 200 bags/acre = Below level necessary to support commercial harvest. <br />
-•	Less than 100 bags/acre = Oyster reefs considered depleted.
+•	Less than 100 bags/acre = Oyster reefs considered depleted. <br />

 The collected monitoring data is analyzed by CPAP staff to determine the success of the restoration workand compiled into annual monitoring reports.